-Local labour market indicators cover employment, unemployment, economic inactivity and jobs density for subregional geographical areas such as local and unitary authorities, counties and regions in the UK for the most recent 12-month period available of the Annual Population Survey (APS).
-The jobs density of an area is the number of jobs per head, of resident population, aged 16 to 64 years.
+Local labour market indicators cover employment, unemployment, economic inactivity and jobs density for subregional geographical areas.
+Such areas include local and unitary authorities, counties and regions in the UK for the most recent 12-month period available of the Annual Population Survey (APS).
+The jobs density of an area is the number of jobs per head, of the resident population, aged 16 to 64 years.